-Like all other parishes, the Cathedral is a mix of volunteers whose dedication to liturgy allows all who come to worship to know instantly that they are in the presence of their spiritual home.
-The time honored elements of Worship, including music, Formation, and Pastoral Care, are all here along with the people who make it happen consistently, certainly, predictably, and with style, enthusiasm and love.
+Cathedral volunteers’ dedication to liturgy allows all who come to worship to know they are in the presence of their spiritual home.
+The time-honored elements of worship — including music, formation, and pastoral care — are here along with the people who make it happen with style, enthusiasm, and love.

-In addition to its ministry of being Eucharistic Visitors, the Pastoral Care team provides transportation to church services or medical appointments, telephoning, sending greeting cards to shut-ins and the hospitalized as on-going activities.
-A remembrance in the form of a small gift basket or plant is delivered to each of the home-bound during the Christmas and Easter Seasons.
+In addition to its ministry of being Eucharistic Visitors, the Pastoral Care team provides transportation to church services or medical appointments, telephoning, and sending greeting cards to shut-ins and the hospitalized as ongoing activities.
+A small gift basket or plant is delivered to each of the home-bound during Christmas and Easter seasons.

-In the past two years, the congregation has had an ever increasing commitment to active evangelism with recent efforts on maintaining a social media presence through a web site, Facebook, YouTube, Wikipedia, and electronic newsletters.
-Current focus is on tracking and incorporating newcomers into the life and ministries of the Cathedral.
+In recent years, the congregation has had an increasing commitment to evangelism.
+Recent efforts maintain a social media presence through this web site, Facebook, YouTube, Wikipedia, and electronic newsletters.
+The current focus is on welcoming newcomers into the life and ministries of the Cathedral.